Why do male drones die after mating

 In the fascinating world of bees, the cycle of reproduction is not without its tragedy.
 Male drones, whose sole purpose is to mate with the queen, meet their untimely end shortly after fulfilling their crucial role.

-See also Best drone for 300 dollars
+See also Best drones for 100 dollars

 Once the queen bee has emerged from her pupal stage, she embarks on a mating flight with multiple drones in what seems like a joyous occasion.
 However, for the drones, it means the end of their short lives.